Staff Listing

 Areas of Responsibility

-I will be providing strategic leadership, program direction and operational oversight of the multi-campus Writing Services unit, as well as the Laurier Scholars Award Program, Academic Integrity initiatives and English Language Learners Writing and Communication Support on a temporary basis beginning in fall 2022.
+I provide strategic leadership, program direction and operational oversight of the multi-campus Writing Support unit, as well as the Laurier Scholars Award Program, Academic Integrity initiatives and English Language Learners Writing and Communication Support.

 My academic research focuses on rhetoric and composition, specifically how to leverage both translingual and second language writing theory to provide effective writing support for translingual students.